Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation

+We tune the $C_{6}$ parameter and by changing the cutoff radius $r_{c}$, we fix the scattering length $a_{s}$ to 100 Bohr, which mimics the JILA experiment.
+The calculated many-body results together with the GP and MGP results are presented in Table~\ref{table:SIA}.
+Again we observe that the many-body ground state energy is almost indistinguishable for up to a few thousands of atoms.
+For larger $N$, the ground-state energies deviate slightly and the relative change is almost negligible.
+To have an estimation, we consider the relative change for two extreme choices of $C_{6}$.
+When the value of $C_{6}$ for these two choices was varied by a factor of $\frac{9}{5}=1.8$, the ground-state energy for the largest choice of the number of atoms ($N= 10^{7}$) varied by a factor of $\frac{79.8}{79.2}$ = $1.0073$.
+This indicates that the ground-state energy is almost insensitive to the exact value of $C_{6}$ for a wide range of $N$ within the given density parameter $n\,a_{s}^{3} << 1$.
+Thus, the ground-state energy considerably satisfies the SIA.

-Although we have reported some results on one-body density for smaller particle number and have observed an appreciable effect of finite size, in the present work we are interested in effectively thermodynamic limit.
+Next we compare the one-body density for various $C_{6}$ parameters and for a wide range of $N$.
+Although we have reported some results on the one-body density for smaller $N$ and have observed an appreciable effect of finite size, in the present work we are interested in the thermodynamic limit.
 The one-body density is a key quantity as it contains information regarding one-particle aspect of the condensate and can be indirectly measured in the interferometry experiments.
 We define it as the probability density of finding a particle at a distance $r_k$ from the centre of mass of the condensate~\cite{JCP2010}

-where $\Psi$ is the full many-body wave function and the integral over hypervolume $\tau^{\prime}$ excludes the variable $\vec{r}_k$.